gav-/Nand2Tetris-Games_and_Demos/README.md

 These programs are already compiled with the JackCompiler into vm code, they just need to be loaded into the VMEmulator and executed as follows:

- - Download and install the Nand2testris Software Suite (http://www.nand2tetris.org/software.php)
+ - Download and install the Nand2tetris Software Suite (http://www.nand2tetris.org/software.php)
  - Start the VMEmulator.
  - Using File -> Load Program, select the application's directory (e.g. GASchunky) and click the "Load Program" button.
- - Click the "Yes" button to the Confirmation Message popup.
+ - Click the "Yes" button to the Confirmation Message pop-up.
- - Set the Animate: dropdown to "No animation".
+ - Set the Animate: drop-down to "No animation".
  - Set the speed slider to "Fast" (not necessary for all demos).
  - Press "F5" to run.